saewynn/Team-5DeBuggers/README.md

 - [x]  ~~Zihao: Use the 3D printer to print the path of the final design for the robot~~ (there was no time left - he had to go complete one of his assignments)

+Week 3 Review:

+Everyone except Ned came to the team meeting this week - where we were supposed to work on some codes and develop a prototype chassis (Ned sent his apologies due to illness).
+We were able to finally get the robot moving.
+Sahil's code to open the gate worked successfully but.....

+Week 4 Checklist: